lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 they are reversed before converting back to a string.

 Let's test our code.
 Following
-[the same example from the Bitcoin wiki], the hex address `00010966776006953D5567439E5E39F86A0D273BEED61967F6` in Base58Check is `16UwLL9Risc3QfPqBUvKofHmBQ7wMtjvM`.
+[the same example from the Bitcoin wiki][bwiki:addr], the hex address `00010966776006953D5567439E5E39F86A0D273BEED61967F6` in Base58Check is `16UwLL9Risc3QfPqBUvKofHmBQ7wMtjvM`.